wendyb8188/life-as-a-baby/README.md

 # Choose Your Own Adventure
 ## Life as a Baby

-The purpose of creating this repository is to practice collaboration using [ide50](https://ide.cs50.io/) and also practice linking to filepaths.
+The purpose of creating this repository is to practice collaboration using [ide50](https://ide.cs50.io/) and also practice linking to markdown files.

 Click [here](morning.md) to begin!